SUPPORT DEER HOLLOW FARM, an historical teaching homestead farm

 WHERE YOUR TAX DEDUCTIBLE DONATION GOES.
 Friends of Deer Hollow Farm is a non-profit 501(c)(3) corporation.
 Funds are raised from individual donations and corporate and community organization grants.
 In addition, we sponsor special-event public fund-raisers: Fall Ohlone Day and the three Spring public Farm Tours.
 Friends also sells merchandise such as hand-made note cards, plant and animal identification cards, bookmarks featuring original photos of the Farm and Preserve, T-shirts, sweatshirts, mugs and many other farm-related items.

 The Friends of Deer Hollow Farm fiscal year ends June 30.
-The current FY13 budget expenditures are projected at $83,000.
-Friends expenses include three newsletters annually for its donors and friends of the farm, as well as liability insurance and miscellaneous supplies for approximately $4,600.
+The current FY14 budget distributions in support of the Farm are projected at $85,000.
+Friends expenses include three newsletters annually for its donors and friends of the farm, as well as liability insurance and miscellaneous supplies for approximately $5,000.

-Farm Operations Support: The largest Friends expenditure is a directed donation of $50,000 to support general operations of the farm.
+Farm Operations Support: The largest Friends distribution is a directed donation of $47,000 to support general operations of the farm.

-FODHF Animal Care - Friends donors are estimated to give directed donations of about $5,000 in animal care, and another $4,000 is budgeted from fees to events co-sponsored by Friends and Farm staff such as Spooky Times and cheese-making classes.
+FODHF Animal Care - Friends donors are estimated to give directed donations of about $8,200 for animal care and feed.

-Spring Farm Tours: Meet the Animals Visit Deer Hollow Farm's new farm babies at the 2014 Farm Tours.
+Spring Farm Tours: Meet the Animals Visit Deer Hollow Farm's new farm babies at the 2014 Farm Tours to be held March 15, April 19, and May 17.
 Trained docents will be stationed in the animal pens, explaining animal care and what life was like on a homestead farm.

-Ohlone Day: A Living History Festival Friends of Deer Hollow Farm's 2014 Ohlone Day fund-raiser will be held in October 2014 at Deer Hollow Farm's replica Ohlone Village from 1 pm to 4 pm.
+Ohlone Day: A Living History Festival Friends of Deer Hollow Farm's 2014 Ohlone Day fund-raiser will be held on October 11, 2014 from noon to 3 pm at Deer Hollow Farm's replica Ohlone Village .